-Baroque violinist Bjarte Eike pushes the boundaries of classical music, constantly looking for new projects in the borderland of genres and reaching out to new audiences with his infectious playing and style.
+Baroque violinist Biarte Eike pushes the boundaries of classical music, constantly looking for new projects in the borderland of genres and reaching out to new audiences with his infectious playing and style.

-the Artistic Director As of Barokksolistene, he has created new innovative programmes including The Early Joke; a journey through musical history exploring different aspects of humour and music; The Image of Melancholy dealing with sad songs emotions through renaissance, folk and experimental music and the Alehouse critically acclaimed Sessions which explores 17th century music from the pubs and alehouses in England and which play to sell-out continues to audiences throughout Europe.
+As the Artistic Director Barokksolistene, he has created new and innovative programmes including The Early Joke; a journey through musical history exploring different aspects of humour and music; The Image of Melancholy dealing with sad songs and emotions through renaissance, folk and experimental music and the critically acclaimed Alehouse Sessions which explores 17th century music from the pubs and alehouses in England and which continues to play to sell-out audiences throughout Europe.
 Commercial recordings include The Image of Melancholy for BIS and The Alehouse Sessions on Rubicon Classics.

 As a freelance violinist he explores alternative ways of approaching classical music.
-Although rooted in Historically Informed Performance practice he strives to include other artistic aspects in his performances, using visual arts, dance, storytelling and improvisation.
-Major collaborations include Handel's Alcina at the Norwegian National Opera, Vespertine choreographer Liam Scarlett, a staged Messiah with Netia Jones for
+Although rooted in Historically Informed Performance practice he strives to include other artistic aspects in his performances, using visual arts, dance, story-telling and improvisation.
+Major collaborations include Handel's Alcina at the Norwegian National Opera, Vespertine with choreographer Liam Scarlett, a staged Messiah with Netia Jones for